Marooned (1969 film): Production

-An earlier version of the film (based on the 1964 version of the novel) was in pre-production in 1965, with Frank Capra producing and directing, from a screenplay by Walter Newman; Capra heavily revised the script while seeking funding from investors, in order to reduce the budget.
+An earlier version of the film (based on the 1964 version of the novel) was in preproduction in 1965, with Frank Capra producing and directing, from a screenplay by Walter Newman.

+At this stage, NASA's head of public affairs, Julian Scheer, while promoting improved openness in the agency's dealings with the media, nevertheless tried to prevent NASA from providing help to the filmmakers.
+He wrote in an internal memorandum, "It would be better for the agency's standpoint if this picture was never made" because of the spacecraft failure and threat of death in space it would portray.

+Capra heavily revised the script while seeking funding from investors, to reduce the budget.
 Amid concerns about the size of the project, Columbia Pictures' M. J. Frankovich offered Capra $3 million to make the film, prompting him to abandon development.
 When Marooned was eventually produced with John Sturges as director and Mayo Simon as screenwriter, the budget was $8 million.

-Given that Apollo missions were being watched regularly by television audiences, it was very important to the producers that the look of the film be as authentic as possible.
+Given that Apollo missions were being watched regularly by television audiences, the look of the film being as authentic as possible was very important to the producers.
 NASA, and its primary contractors such as North American Aviation and Philco-Ford, helped with the design of the film's hardware, including the crew's chairs inside the capsule, the orbiting laboratory—which used an early mock-up of the Skylab concept—the service module, the actual Plantronics headsets worn by the actors in the spacecraft, as well as authentic replicas of actual facilities, such as the Mission Operations Control Room (MOCR) at Johnson Space Center in Houston and the Air Force Launch Control Center (AFLCC) at Cape Canaveral Air Force Station.
 Contractors' technicians also worked on the film.